 However, there is always an interesting history behind everything.

 The likes of waxy, prickly-edged holly and dark green climbing ivy go together quite happily and were used in pagan times to mark the Winter Solstice.
-As with many traditions, the use of these plants were changed as Christianity spread across Europe.
+As with many traditions, the use of these plants was changed as Christianity spread across Europe.

 It was then adopted to represent Christian symbols with holly, the thorns of the crown that Jesus wore at his crucifixion and its berries – his drops of blood.